Thank you ThriftBooks.com for sponsoring this post. Click here to check out the 7 million quality, used books on their shelves!

 16. Your Favorite Seuss by Dr. Seuss (from $9.78)

 So many of our favorite Dr. Seuss books in one book and at one low price!
-This is truly a bargain! [picture books, ages 4 and up]
+This is truly a bargain! *Some of Dr. Seuss’s books are racist. [picture books, ages 4 and up]

 15. Madeleine in London by Ludwig Bemelman (from $3.59 at Thrift Books)

 The intrepid Madeleine is a must read for all little girls.
 This classic picture book series still endures.
 In this book, Madeleine and her friends journey to London to cheer up their old neighbor, Pepito. [picture book, ages 4 and up]

 14. The Ultimate Eloise by Kay Thompson, illustrated by Hillary Knight (from $4.62)